Cappeloow/E-commerce---Shutdown/README.md

 1. Register for an account or log in if you already have one.
 2. Browse the products and add them to your cart.
 3. Proceed to checkout and make a payment using the provided test card information. - `https://stripe.com/docs/testing`
+4. If you wish to use a Coupon to get some discount: `CAP15`
-4. Upon successful payment validation, your order will be saved on the server and you will see the confirmation page if you successfully made an order.
+5. Upon successful payment validation, your order will be saved on the server and you will see the confirmation page if you successfully made an order.